 Sure, if you ask more people (other than improving your conversion rate), you increase the likelihood of making more sales.
 But if you qualify your audience more and target better prospects for your offering, chances are you will get more “yes'es” than “no's.”

 It's the same as your website.
-If you increase your hits, you will increase your sales.
+If you increase your traffic, you will increase your sales.
 But that's not the problem.
-The problem with such an approach is the fact that you must generate a large quantity of hits in order to produce a certain result.
+The problem with such an approach is the fact that you must generate a large number of visitors in order to produce a certain result.